 This rustic pot pie might look fancy, but it actually takes far less effort than you might think.
 It uses prepared pie crust, so you don’t have to worry about making your own, and the rest of the steps are very straightforward.
 This is so easy even beginners can do it!

-Melt butter in a large frying pan or skillet, and sauté the onions and celery until tender.
-Then, add the turkey, garlic salt, and pepper, stirring to combine.
-Next, stir in flour over the turkey mixture and cook for 2 minutes.
+- Step 3: Cook the Celery, Onions, and Turkey.
+Cook the onions and celery in a skillet with the butter until tender.
+Add the turkey, garlic salt, and pepper, and stir to combine.
+Add the flour to the turkey mixture and cook for 2 minutes.

-Try This Delicious Leftover Turkey Pot Pie Recipe
+Try This Delicious Leftover Turkey Recipe

-If you’re looking for the perfect dish to tackle your leftover bird, then give this turkey pot pie a try.
+If you’re looking for the perfect dish to tackle your leftover bird, then give this easy turkey pot pie a try.
 It’s loaded with all that tasty turkey, veggies, a great sauce, and wrapped up in a flaky crust.
 With a recipe this delicious and easy, you’ll be glad you tried it.
 Your family will, too!

 And, here is a delicious Mashed Potato Stuffing Bites from Great Grub, Delicious Treats.